HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-rate-limit.md

 }
 ```

-And You should register the middleware before any other components.
+Second, You should register the middleware before any other components as following:

 ```cs
 // Startup.Configure